Two-Channel Filter Banks on Joint Time-Vertex Graphs with Oversampled Graph Laplacian Matrix: Joint Time-Vertex Oversampled Graph Laplacian Matrix

 This formulation reveals that the joint spectrum is composed by summing all possible pairs of temporal and vertex eigenvalues, while the joint eigenvectors are constructed as the Kronecker product of their respective bases.
-As a result, joint filtering operations can be efficiently implemented as separable filters acting independently across the time and vertex dimensions.
+This separable spectral structure facilitates efficient implementation of the proposed joint oversampled filter bank, while the redundancy introduced by oversampling fundamentally distinguishes our framework from conventional separable joint filtering methods.